-According to the Kaiser Family Foundation, the average annual premium for employer-based family coverage in 2018 is $19,616 or $1,635 a month.
+According to the Kaiser Family Foundation, the average annual premium for employer-based family coverage is $19,616 or $1,635 a month.
 You can see the breakdown of what the average employer and worker pay in the chart below.

 Given J&L no longer have jobs, they bear the entire cost of health insurance.
 With an 8-month-old daughter, they’ve decided not to mess around and maintain a gold health insurance plan.